Pandemic sends Alaska Air into the red for latest quarter

 “Airlines are currently navigating the biggest demand contraction in the history of aviation,” said Alaska Air CEO Brad Tilden.

+American reported a net loss of $2.1 billion for the quarter, despite receiving $1.8 billion in government financial assistance through the payroll protection program.

+Southwest’s net loss for the quarter was $915 million.
+It did not separately state the payroll protection support figure.

-In May, Tilden said the top priority to get the company through the crisis was to cut the rate at which the company is burning through cash.
+In May, Tilden said the top priority to get Alaska Air through the crisis is to cut the rate at which the company is burning through cash.

 The company’s quarterly financial results, announced Thursday, show that last month Alaska burned through $120 million — meaning it spent that much more than it took in.